 • Pricing

-How to Create Accessible Designs [Tips + Templates]
+How to Create Accessible Designs [Tips + Examples]

-When designing any sort of communication material, you need to be aware of the fact that not everybody will be able to process the information in the same way.
+When designing communication material, it’s easy to forget not everybody processes information in the same way.

-Good communication depends on your information being understood as widely as possible.
+Good communication depends on your ability to present information that is understood widely.

 What is accessible design?